-Emergency recall means notifying an employee that he/she is to report back to work at a time disconnected from his/her regular shift and for the purposes of meeting unforeseen staffing needs generated by an emergency as declared by the Chief or his designee.
+Emergency recall means notifying an Employee that he/she is to report back to work at a time disconnected from his/her regular shift and for the purposes of meeting unforeseen staffing needs generated by an emergency as declared by the Chief or his designee.

-Recalled employees who report within 30 minutes will be guaranteed a minimum of three (3) hours at their overtime rate.
-Recalled employees who report later than 30 minutes will be guaranteed a minimum of two (2) hours at their overtime rate.
-Time served beyond the minimum will be counted as hours worked for the purposes of determining overtime, as calculated in Section13.5.
+Recalled Employees who report within thirty (30) minutes will be guaranteed a minimum of three (3) hours or actual time worked at their overtime rate, whichever is greater.
+Recalled Employees who report later than thirty (30) minutes will be guaranteed a minimum of two (2) hours at their overtime rate.
+Time served beyond the minimum will be counted as hours worked for the purposes of determining overtime, as calculated in section 13.5 Overtime Pay.

-Article 14 OFFICER IN CHARGE (OIC)
+ARTICLE 14: OFFICER IN CHARGE

-An employee who is required to accept all of the responsibilities and carry out the duties of a position or rank above that which he or she normally holds, will be paid at the rate of a first step employee for that position or rank, in accordance with Table 12.1-1, while so acting.
+An Employee who is required to accept all of the responsibilities and carry out the duties of a position or rank above that which he or she normally holds, will be paid at the rate of a first step Employee for that position or rank, in accordance with Table 12.1-1, while so acting.